Gan-Tu/radioML/report/ecc-v2.md

 Reshape(output=(100,2))
 ```

+**Insight**:

-**Insight**: without pooling operations seem to do better based on experiments; Maxpooling is better than average pooling, performance wise
+- without pooling operations seem to do better based on experiments
+- Maxpooling is better than average pooling, performance wise
+- CNN and FNN both overfit by predicting all of the same byte when k = 100, no matter what regularizations we use